ViennaTools/ViennaPS/README.md

 ## GPU Acceleration (Experimental)

 As of version 3.4.0, ViennaPS supports GPU acceleration for the ray tracing part of the library.
 This feature is still experimental and may not work on all systems.
 Details on how to enable GPU functionality can be found in the [documentation](https://viennatools.github.io/ViennaPS/inst/).

+ViennaPS supports GPU acceleration via NVIDIA OptiX.
+Due to licensing restrictions, OptiX is not included in this repository.
+Users must obtain OptiX SDK from NVIDIA and accept its terms.
+These features are also disabled in the official PyPI distribution.

 ## Basic Examples